apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-threads              --           Maximum number of worker threads to spawn selector.type selector.* interceptors         --           Space separated list of interceptors interceptors.* compression-type     none         This can be "none" or "deflate".
+threads              --           Maximum number of worker threads to spawn selector.type selector.* interceptors         --           Space-separated list of interceptors interceptors.* compression-type     none         This can be "none" or "deflate".
 The compression-type must match the compression-type of matching AvroSource
 ==================   ===========  ===================================================